About the Program/Curriculum

 Q: With whom can I speak if I have more questions about my specific financial situation, or if I have other questions?

-A: Our Admissions staff, Stephen Dougherty, and Colleen Marshall, would be happy to talk with you and will work closely with you to figure out a plan that will suit your particular budget.
+A: Our admissions staff would be happy to talk with you and will work closely with you to figure out a plan that will suit your particular budget.
 You can reach them at firstname.lastname@example.org, or by phone at 646.758.7700.

 You can also visit the Graduate Center’s Financial Aid office Web site.